Lynnmich/Lynnmich/README.md

-<--
-"👋 Hi there!
-I'm Lynn, a customer experience professional making a transition into the exciting world of software engineering.
+- 👋 **Hi there!
+I'm Lynn,** a customer experience professional making a transition into the exciting world of software engineering.
 Currently, I'm an ALX student, immersing myself in the world of full-stack software engineering.

 - 🚀 With a background in customer experience, I bring a unique perspective to software development, combining user-centric thinking with technical expertise.
 I'm passionate about creating seamless and enjoyable experiences for users through innovative software solutions.